#466 - The UK’s Dumb Plums, The McFlurry Route and The Menutality Monster

 a salad,

-fruit pot for middle-class kids
+fruit pot for middle-class kids.

-veggie burger, uh, The Beyond Meat Vegan Burger.
+The Beyond Meat Vegan Burger.
+Time.

+Strong out in that, I think.
 But I think he's going to absolutely

 play through it.
+I don't know.

-I bet it.
+I make it.

-And then I buy the headphones and then somehow when they turn up at my house, they're rubber.
+Why do every pair of headphones I try are always better than my headphones?
+And then I buy the headphones, and then somehow when they turn up at my house, they're rubbing.
+Because you're curse.

 And God hates you.